 \subsection{\ac{ac} model}

 In this subsection, we consider the commonly-used nonlinear \ac{ac} power flow model \cite{Abur_Gomez_book,Giannakis_Wollenberg_2013}.
 In this model, the power flow on each transmission line is determined by the complex power injected at each end of the line, the voltages, and the line's complex-valued admittance.
-Accordingly, the noisy measurements of power injections at the $M$ buses over $N$ time samples can be written as follows \cite{Abur_Gomez_book}: \be \pvec[n]+j \qvec[n]={\text{diag}}(\vvec[n])(\Gmat+j\tilde{\Bmat})\vvec^{*}[n] + \etavec[n], \ee $n=0,\ldots,N-1$, where $n$ is the time index, $\{\pvec[n],\qvec[n]\}_{n=1}^N$ represents the active and reactive power vectors, respectively, and $\{\vvec[n]\}_{n=1}^N$ denotes the phasor voltages.
-In these notations, $p_m[n]+jq_m[n]$ and $v_m[n]$ are the complex-valued power and voltage, respectively, at the $m$th bus measured at time $n$.
-In addition, the noise sequence, $\{\etavec[n]\}_{n=0}^{N-1}$, is assumed to be a complex circularly symmetric Gaussian i.i.d. random vector with zero mean and a known covariance matrix $\Rmat_{\eta}$.
+Accordingly, the noisy measurements of power injections at the $M$ buses over $N$ time samples can be written as follows \cite{Abur_Gomez_book}: \be \pvec[n]+j \qvec[n]={\text{diag}}(\vvec[n])(\Gmat+j\tilde{\Bmat})\vvec^{*}[n] + \etavec[n], \ee $n=0,\ldots,N-1$, where $n$ is the time index, $\{\pvec[n],\qvec[n]\}_{n=1}^N$ are the active and reactive power vectors, and $\{\vvec[n]\}_{n=1}^N$ denotes the phasor voltages.
+Here, $p_m[n]+jq_m[n]$ and $v_m[n]$ are the complex-valued power and voltage at the $m$th bus measured at time $n$.
+The noise sequence, $\{\etavec[n]\}_{n=0}^{N-1}$, is assumed to be an \ac{i.i.d} zero-mean complex circularly symmetric Gaussian noise with a known positive definite covariance matrix, $\Rmat_{\eta}$.

 In this case, the measurements $\Xmat$ consist of $\{\pvec[n],\qvec[n],\vvec[n]\}_{n=1}^N$, that can be obtained, for instance, by \ac{pmu} \cite{PMUbook}.
-Thus, the objective function (i.e. minus log-likelihood of the model in \eqref{noisy_model}) for finding the \ac{cmle} of $\Gmat$ and $\tilde{\Bmat}$ is
+Thus, the objective function (i.e. {negative} log-likelihood of the model in \eqref{noisy_model}) for finding the \ac{cmle} of $\Gmat$ and $\tilde{\Bmat}$ is